jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralContact.rst

      #obtain active contacts of marker based sphere 42:
      gList = gContact.GetActiveContacts(exu.ContactTypeIndex.IndexSpheresMarkerBased, 42)

+* | **GetSystemODE2RhsContactForces**\ ():
+  | Get numpy array of system vector, containing contribution of contact forces to system ODE2 Rhs vector; contributions to single objects may be extracted by checking the according LTG-array of according objects (such as rigid bodies); the contact forces vector is computed in each contact iteration;
 * | **\_\_repr\_\_()**\ :
   | return the string representation of the GeneralContact, containing basic information and statistics